CohanR/BrainVolume_Calculation/README.md

 This code offers an end-to-end solution for computing and visualizing the volumes of different brain tissues, specifically grey matter (c1), white matter (c2), and cerebrospinal fluid (CSF, c3).
 It fetches pre-segmented anatomical images, calculates volumes, and showcases interactive visualisations.
-Note that I wrote it for Gannet Toolbox segmentation outpu.
-Gannet is a tool to analyse magnetioc resonance spectroscopy data. you can find more info here: https://markmikkelsen.github.io/Gannet-docs/index.html
+Note that I wrote it for Gannet Toolbox segmentation outputs.
+Gannet is a tool to analyse magnetic resonance spectroscopy data. you can find more info here: https://markmikkelsen.github.io/Gannet-docs/index.html

 ## Dependencies